Quinnipiac University

 Welcomes Media Inquiries

 Dr. Paul Wolujewicz is an Assistant Professor of Biomedical Sciences at Quinnipiac University, with a joint appointment in the Department of Medical Sciences at the Frank H. Netter MD School of Medicine.
 He earned his BS in Biophysics, MS in Biomedical Sciences, MPH in Biostatistics and Epidemiology, and PhD in Physiology, Biophysics, and Systems Biology.
-He completed his postdoctoral training at Weill Cornell Medical College, where he now also serves as an Adjunct Assistant Professor of Neuroscience in the Brain and Mind Research Institute.
+He completed his postdoctoral training at Weill Cornell Medicine, where he also serves as an Adjunct Assistant Professor of Neuroscience in the Brain & Mind Research Institute.

 At Quinnipiac, Dr. Wolujewicz teaches undergraduate and graduate courses including Biomedical Genomics, Biotechnology, Computational Biomedicine, and Cellular Basis of Neurobiological Disorders.
-Through his teaching, mentorship, and research, he is committed to preparing the next generation of scientists with training in cutting-edge biomedical techniques and data-driven discovery.
+Through his teaching, mentorship, and research, he is committed to preparing students for careers in biomedical research, data science, and translational science through training in modern experimental and computational methodologies.

 Education